analogdevicesinc/ai8x-synthesis/README.md

 Network Architecture Search (NAS) can be enabled using the `--nas` command line option.
 NAS is based on the Once-For-All (OFA) approach described above.
 NAS is controlled by a policy file, specified by `--nas-policy`.
 The policy file contains the following fields:
   * `start_epoch`: The full model is trained without any elastic search until this epoch is reached.
   * `validation_freq` is set to define the frequency in epochs to calculate the model performance on the validation set after full model training.
-This parameter is used to save training time especially when the model includes batch normalization.
+This parameter is used to save training time, especially when the model includes batch normalization.
   * The `elastic_kernel`, `elastic_depth` and `elastic_width` fields are used to define the properties of each elastic search stage.
 These fields include the following two sub-fields:
 	  * `leveling` enables leveling during elastic search. *See [above](# (Stages and Levels in the MAX78000 Implementation)) for an explanation of stages and levels.*
     * `num_epochs` defines the number of epochs for each level of the search stage if `leveling` is `False`.
   * `kd_params` is set to enable Knowledge Distillation.
     * `teacher_model` defines the model used as teacher model.
 Teacher is the model before epoch `start_epoch` if it is set to `full_model`.
 Teacher is updated with the model just before the stage transition if this field is set to `prev_stage_model`.
     * See [here](https://intellabs.github.io/distiller/knowledge_distillation.html#knowledge-distillation) for more information to set `distill_loss`, `student_loss` and `temperature`.
-  * The `evolution_search` field defines the search algorithm parameters, used to find the sub-network of the full network.
+  * The `evolution_search` field defines the search algorithm parameters used to find the sub-network of the full network.
     * `population_size` is the number of sub-networks to be considered at each iteration.
     * `ratio_parent` is the ratio of the population to be kept for the next iteration.
     * `ratio_mutation` determines the number of mutations at each iteration, which is calculated by multiplying this ratio by the population size.
     * `prob_mutation` is the ratio of the parameter change of a mutated network.
     * `num_iter` is the number of iterations.
-    * `constraints` are used define the constraints of the samples in the population.
+    * `constraints` are used to define the constraints of the samples in the population.
       * `min_num_weights` and `max_num_weights` are used to define the minimum and the maximum number of weights in the network.
-      * `width_options` is used to limit the possible number of channels in any of the layer in the selected network.
+      * `width_options` is used to limit the possible number of channels in any of the layers in the selected network.
 This constraint can be used to effectively use memory on MAX78000.

 It is also possible to resume NAS training from a saved checkpoint using the `--resume-from` option.
 The teacher model can also be loaded using the `--nas-kd-resume-from` option.

 ##### Important Considerations for NAS

-* Since the sub-networks are intended to be used on MAX78000, ensure that the full model size of OFA is **at least 3 times** bigger than the MAX78000 kernel memory size.
+* Since the sub-networks are intended to be used on MAX78000, ensure that the full model size of OFA is **at least three times** larger than the MAX78000 kernel memory size.
 Likewise, it is good practice to design it deeper and wider than the final network that may be considered suitable for the given task.
-If the initial model size is too big, it will slow down the training process and there is a risk that most of the sub-networks exceed the MAX78000 resources.
+If the initial model size is too big, it will slow down the training process, and there is a risk that most of the sub-networks exceed the MAX78000 resources.
 Therefore, 3× to 5× is recommended as the size multiplier for the full model selection.
-* For the width selection, ensure that widths are multiples of 64 as MAX78000 has 64 processors and each channel is processed in a separate processor.
+* For the width selection, ensure that widths are multiples of 64 as MAX78000 has 64 processors, and each channel is processed in a separate processor.
 Using multiples of 64, kernel memory is used more efficiently as widths are searched within [100%, 75%, 50%, 25%] of the initial supernet width selection.
-Note that these are the default percentages and they can be changed.
+Note that these are the default percentages, and they can be changed.
 Rather than sudden decreases, more granularity and a linear decrease are recommended as this is more suitable for progressive shrinking.
 * **NAS training takes time**.
 It will take days or even weeks depending on the number of sub-networks, the full model size and number of epochs at each stage/level, and the available GPU hardware.
-It is recommended to watch the loss curves in the training and to stop training when the loss fully converges.
+It is recommended to watch the loss curves during training and to stop training when the loss fully converges.
 Then, proceed with the next level using the checkpoint saved from the last level.
 * The number of batches in each epoch plays an important role in the selection of the number of epochs for each stage/level.
 If the dataset is ten times bigger and there are ten times more gradient updates, divide the number of epochs by 10 for the same supernet architecture.

 #### NAS Model Definition